LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

    * `#2360`_: ("write and deploy a buildbot step that builds and tests the Mac OS X package")

-   A make target for building OS X package has been added.
+   A make target for building the OS X package has been added.
 Package tests are also added to see if the resultant Python package modules are installed in the right directories.

-   A draft video of the OS X package configuration and usage has been made, and will be posted on the blog once editing has been completed:
+   A draft video of the OS X package configuration and usage has been made, and will be posted on the blog once editing has been completed.

    The OS X installer package will be made available for the subsequent official releases of Tahoe-LAFS.
 Currently it builds the version from